HubDaniel/Nonparametric-Inference-of-Interaction-laws-in-Systems-of-Agents-from-Trajectory-Data/README.md

 ## Nonparametric inference of interaction laws in systems of agents from trajectory data
 ## Fei Lu, Ming Zhong, Sui Tang, and Mauro Maggioni

-Reproducing the result in R.
+Reproducing (Partial) the result in R.
 Original Code in Matlab: https://github.com/MingZhongCodes    (open source)

 All code in R is reproduced by Xiaoran Ma with necessary adjustments.